-Asset Rate per annum and method
+Asset

-Plant and machinery 10% on reducing balance
+Plant and machinery

+10% on reducing balance

+Motor vehicles

-Motor vehicles 20% on reducing balance
+20% on reducing balance

+Computers

-Computers 20% on cost
+20% on cost

-Sales include an amount of Sh 91 000 000 which h was collected on behalf of a third party and has not yet been

 8. Sales include an amount of Sh.91,000,000 which was collected on behalf of a third party and has not yet been remitted.